-On June 7, 2012, Seamus Heaney delighted the Griffin Poetry Prize awards ceremony audience with a special reading from his selected works.
+On June 6, beloved and much decorated Irish poet, translator and playwright Seamus Heaney was honoured with our Lifetime Recognition Award.
+Seamus Heaney delighted the Griffin Poetry Prize awards ceremony audience with a reading from his selected works.

 Robin Roberson pays tribute to Seamus Heaney